jss367/jss367.github.io/_posts/2022-01-01-fastai-data-tutorial-image-classification.md

 from pyxtend import struct
 ```

 To generate a dataset, you'll need to create a `DataBlock` and a `DataLoader`.
-The `DataBlock` is the first and main thing required to generate a dataset.
-A datablock explains what you are going to do with your data.
+The `DataBlock` is the first and main thing required to generate a dataset. `DataBlocks` don't contain any data, just a pipeline of what you are going to do with it, like how you're going to load it.
+I think of the `DataBlock` as a `DataPipeline`.
 DataBlocks are the building blocks of DataLoaders.

 ```python